-- A jaguar black panther can run at the speed of about 80 km/h (50 miles per hours).
+- A jaguar black panther can run at a speed of about 80 km/h (50 miles per hour).

 Black Panther Jumping

-- A leopard black panther can jump up to 3 meters (10 feet) high in the air and covers up to 6 meter (20 feet) distance in a single leap.
+- A leopard black panther can jump up to 3 meters (10 feet) high in the air and covers up to 6 meters (20 feet) distance in a single leap.